thisisshi/site/_posts/2015-07-23-Programming-Interview-Practice.markdown

 }
 {% endhighlight %}

 Let's go line by line.
-In the first line of the function, we're allocating memory for the new node by using the method `malloc` and geting the size through `sizeOf`.
+In the first line of the function, we're allocating memory for the new node by using the method `malloc` and getting the size through `sizeOf`.
 Next, we should check whether or not the memory was allocated correctly by checking the existence of `newNode`.
 Finally, we being setting the values of the node.
 Firstly, the data is set.
 This shouldn't require much additional explanation.
 The next line however, is a bit tricky.
 Many people are tempted to write the pointer as `newNode->next = head`.
 After all, the head variable is given to you.
 However, if you were to write that, the next pointer wouldn't be pointing at a location in memory at all.
 Instead, it would be pointing at the local head variable.
 Now, again, the next line could also cause people to write `head = newNode`.
 Instead, what should be done is `*head = newNode`.
 Now, we're correctly setting the pointer for head to the newNode we just created.
 Finally, we return true when the function completes successfully.

 Now, to insert a new node, we must take into consideration the same questions as before.
 Where is the next node in the list?
 Does the next node even exist?
 What about the previous node?